OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 This is like the standard output encoding issue, but the particularity is that the output of AI may include attacks such as XSS.

 **Controls:**
-* ENCODEMODELOUTPUT.
+* ENCODEMODELOUTPUT (runtime appsec).
 Apply output encoding on model output if it text.
 See [OpenCRE on Output encoding and injection prevention](https://www.opencre.org/cre/161-451)

 --------------------------------------